-The reflection topics will be available for the entire week (from Sunday to Saturday) ONLY.
-Once you complete your paper, you must submit your work to the plagiarism detection website Turnitin.com by the due date.
+The exercise is composed of four major sections, including a table; a map; an analysis of the information provided where you will summarize your findings and in the form of an essay; and a bibliography page.
+The exercise is worth 30% of your final grade.
+Once you complete your paper, you must submit your work using the link provided on our course website to the plagiarism detection website Turnitin.com by the due date.
 Please note that works that are submitted late will be accepted but will receive a 10-point discount for each week they are late.
+The last day we will be able to accept any late written assignments is Saturday, December 2.